code4health/postman-ehrscape/README.md

 ![Collection](./Images/Collection.jpg)

 ## Navigate Postman
-Click on the `openEHR Ehrscape Clinical Data Repository` to reveal the folders, and then click on individual folders to expand and reveal the contents
+Click on the `NHS_Code4Health_Ehrscape` collection to reveal the folders, and then click on individual folders to expand and reveal the contents

 ![Navigate Postman](./Images/NavigatePostman.jpg)